-The starting point of this system is a small monolingual French dictionary (Le Plus Petit Larousse, Paris: Librairie Larousse, 1980).
-This dictionary consists of nearly 23,000 senses related to almost 16,000 entries.
-Each entry contains the following components: part of speech (POS), meaning definition or cross-references to synonyms, marks of discourse domain usage, examples (14% of entries), etc. Among the definitions, 74% have four or less than four words.
-The average number of words per definition is 3.27.
+The starting point of this system is a small monolingual French dictionary (Le Plus Petit Larousse, Paris: Librairie Larousse, 1980) consisting of nearly 23,000 senses related to almost 16,000 entries.
 The dictionary was recorded in a relational database: the Dictionary Database (DDB).
-This DDB is the basis of every empirical study that has been developed in order to design the final representation for the intelligent exploitation of the dictionary.
-The information attached in the DDB to each word occurrence in meaning descriptions was completed following a mainly automatic tagging process.
-Every definition word occurrence was attached to its canonical form (homograph and sense numbers included when possible).
-Figure 3 shows two different entries and the information associated in the database to their definition words.
+This DDB is the basis of every empirical study that has been developed in order to design the final model proposed for representation and intelligent exploitation of the dictionary.

-The definition sentences, that is the semantic component of the dictionary, have been analyzed in the process of transformation of the data contained in the DDB to produce the DKB.
-The analysis mechanism used is based on hierarchies of phrasal analysis patterns (5).
-This mechanism seems to be especially adequate to derive and make use of partial analysis of dictionary definitions.
-Nevertheless, our implementation includes some modifications due mainly to its integration in the environment of the DDB.
+The definition sentences have been analysed in the process of transformation of the data contained in the DDB to produce the DKB.
+The analysis mechanism used is based on hierarchies of phrasal patterns (Alshawi, 89).
+The semantic structure associated to each analysis pattern is expressed by means of a Semantic Structure Construction Rule (SSCR).
+The process of construction of the DKB is automatic and based on these SSCR's (Artola, 93).